chinapedia/wikipedia.abstract.en/Page/Cyprinidae.md

 Hearing is a well-developed sense in the cyprinids since they have the Weberian organ, three specialized vertebral processes that transfer motion of the gas bladder to the inner ear.
 The vertebral processes of the Weberian organ also permit a cyprinid to detect changes in motion of the gas bladder due to atmospheric conditions or depth changes.
 The cyprinids are considered physostomes because the pneumatic duct is retained in adult stages and the fish are able to gulp air to fill the gas bladder, or they can dispose of excess gas to the gut.

-Giant_Barb.jpgs (_Catlocarpio siamensis_) are the largest members of this family.]]
+s (_Catlocarpio siamensis_) are the largest members of this family.]]
 Cyprinids are native to North America, Africa, and Eurasia.
 The largest known cyprinid is the giant barb (_Catlocarpio siamensis_), which may grow up to in length and in weight.[7]
 Other very large species that can surpass are the golden mahseer (_Tor putitora_) and mangar (_Luciobarbus esocinus_).[8][9]
 The largest North American species is the Colorado pikeminnow (_Ptychocheilus lucius_), which can reach up to in length.[10]
 Conversely, many species are smaller than .
 The smallest known fish is _Paedocypris progenetica_, reaching at the longest.[11]

 All fish in this family are egg-layers and most do not guard their eggs; however, a few species build nests and/or guard the eggs.
 The bitterlings of subfamily Acheilognathinae are notable for depositing their eggs in bivalve molluscs, where the young develop until able to fend for themselves.